Program (Tentative)

 Dr. Tschudin holds a PhD in Psychology, is a professor at the University of Cambridge, and serves as UNESCO Chair on Education for Peace and Transformative Solidarity.

 Founded by Maria Montessori herself in 1929 in Helsingør, AMI represents the international voice of Montessori education.
-The conference’s location — Marienlyst Strandhotel, where Montessori once lived — is therefore a deeply symbolic choice, taking us back to the very place where AMI was born nearly 100 years ago.
+The conference’s location — Marienlyst Strandhotel, where Montessori once stayed — is therefore a deeply symbolic choice, taking us back to the very place where AMI was born nearly 100 years ago.

 3. AMI’s Development and Its Connection to the Nordic Region